How to Grow Mushrooms at Home: The Beginner's Guide

 The Mushroom Life Cycle

 Their extra-terrestrial nature aside, what exactly is a mushroom?
-To make things a little stranger, mushrooms are the reproductive organ produced by some species of fungi.
-The typical mushroom, comprised of the cap and stem, does look quite phallic in appearance.
-Ever heard of Penis Envy mushrooms?
-Yes, that’s a real thing, see here
+Well, to make things a little stranger, mushrooms are actually the reproductive organ produced by some species of fungi.
+The typical mushroom, comprised of the cap and stem, does have a certain familiar resemblance.

-You can see from the above that there are essentially 4 stages to the mushroom life cycle.
+You can see from the above that there are essentially four stages to the mushroom life cycle.

 1. The mushroom itself, also called the fruiting body.